fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 file is about 9.5 GB, reducing the amount of hard drive space needed to store this data by about 60%.

-To load this dataset again the next time you need to work with it, you would use:
+The `read_parquet()` function will load this dataset the next time you need to work with it:

 ```r
 data <- read_parquet("~/dataset/data.parquet", as_data_frame = FALSE)
 ```

-Whether you use `read_csv_arrow()` or `read_parquet()`, the dataset is loaded in memory using the same representation: an Arrow table.
-The performance of queries would therefore be the same regardless of the format used to store the data.
+Let's count the number of unique values in one of the columns of this

-A query counting the number of unique values in a column from this dataset takes only **half a second**.
-Half a second to summarize the content of 140 million rows: this is very fast!
+dataset:

 ```r
 data %>%